 Substance identity

-In order to confirm the identify of the substance that your company imports or manufactures, robust analytical information needs to be created.
+Appropriate quality spectra and chromatograms, as well as other analytical information, are required to confirm the identity of the imported or manufactured substance.
 We estimate the analytical data to cost between €1,000 to €2,000.
-However, this may increase for complex substances such as Unknown or Variable Composition, Complex Reaction Products and Biological Materials (UVCB).
+This may increase, however, for complex substances such as Unknown or Variable Composition, Complex Reaction Products and Biological Materials (UVCB).

 Information requirements